top of page

 As far as we could find out there are three different sources that mention Aldgisl.
 If we missed one, please let us know!
 We are hikers, not historians after all.

-1. The lives of saints during the times of the Merovingians - 727
+1. The lives of saints during the times of the Merovingians — AD 727

-The first Latin source is the book originally called, Passiones vitaeque sanctorum aevi Merovingici (V).
-There are 6 fragments mentioning Aldgisl.
+The first Latin source is the book originally called Passiones vitaeque sanctorum aevi Merovingici (V).
+There are six fragments mentioning Aldgisl.
 They all cover one and the same event, each with a different (level of) detail.

-In this book, the life of Saint Wilfrid is described in a section called Vita Wilfridi.
-It is written by his briographer Stephan of Ripon, also known as Eddius Stephanus or Æddi Stephanus.
+In this book the life of Saint Wilfrid is described in a section called Vita Wilfridi.
+It is written by his biographer Stephan of Ripon, also known as Eddius Stephanus or Æddi Stephanus.

-2. Ecclesiastical History of the English People - 731
+2. Ecclesiastical History of the English People — AD 731

 A second source is Ecclesiastical History of the English People, originally composed in Latin.
 It is considered to be one of the most important original references on Anglo-Saxon history and as such plays an important role in the development of an English national identity.

-The third source is the Law Code of the Frisians, the Lex Frisionum.
-It was recorded in Latin during the reign of Charlemagne after the year 785.
-The lex Frisionum forms part of the law book, called Leges Alamannorum, Leges Baiuwariorum, Leges Burgundionum, Lex Frisionum.
+The third source is the law code of the Frisians, the Lex Frisionum.
+It was recorded in Latin during the reign of Charlemagne after the year AD 785.
+The Lex Frisionum forms part of the law book, called Leges Alamannorum, Leges Baiuwariorum, Leges Burgundionum, Lex Frisionum.

 In the Lex Frisionum three Frisian districts are distinguished.
 The law governs all of Frisia, with legal articles specific to West Frisia (between Zwin and Vlie) and East Frisia (between Lauwers and Weser).

-More importantly the oldest part of the law book covers the era up until the year 734.
-In that year (or actually in 736 as we found out) king Poppo lost the battle of the Boarn at Irnsum to Charles Martel.
-In this part of Lex Frisionum Aldgisl is mentioned most extensively.
+More importantly the oldest part of the law book covers the era up until the year AD 734.
+In that year (or actually in AD 736 as we found out) King Poppo lost the Battle of the Boarn at Irnsum in the modern province of Friesland to Charles Martel.
+In this part of the Lex Frisionum Aldgisl is mentioned most extensively.

 A visitor from England